Yelp/elastalert/docs/source/ruletypes.rst

 ~~~~~~~

 The command alert allows you to execute an arbitrary command and pass arguments or stdin from the match.
 Arguments to the command can use
 Python format string syntax to access parts of the match.
-The alerter will open a subprocess and optionally pass the match, as JSON, to
+The alerter will open a subprocess and optionally pass the match, or matches
-the stdin of the process.
+in the case of an aggregated alert, as a JSON array, to the stdin of the process.

 This alert requires one option:

 ``command``: A list of arguments to execute or a string to execute.
 If in list format, the first argument is the name of the program to execute.
 If passing a
 string, the command will be executed through the shell.
 The command string or args will be formatted using Python's % string format syntax with the
 match passed the format argument.
 This means that a field can be accessed with ``%(field_name)s``.
+In an aggregated alert, these fields will come
+from the first match.

 Optional: